foxBMS/foxbms-2/docs/tools/debugger/debugger-lauterbach.rst

 TMS570LC4357 target.
 Please refer to their customer support for details.

-The setup of `Fraunhofer IISB`_ consists of a LA-3505 debugger connected to a LA-3500 trace probe. |foxbms| features a compliant Mictor-38 connector in order to be able to connect trace ports with up to 8 bit.
+The setup of `Fraunhofer IISB`_ consists of a LA-3505 debugger connected to a LA-3580 trace probe with the LA-7992 parallel preprocessor for ARM/Cortex architectures. |foxbms| features a compliant Mictor-38 connector in order to be able to connect trace ports with up to 8 bit.
 If you need more bandwidth, please contact us.
 The standard design can be adapted to up to 32 bit trace bandwidth.